-Opportunities for Scholarship: Submit your MedEd research, best practices and innovations as an Enhanced Learning Session/Workshop (submissions due December 4) or an abstract (submissions due January 10).
+Opportunities for Scholarship: Submit your MedEd research, best practices and innovations as an Enhanced Learning Session/Workshop or an abstract (General Education or Quality Improvement).

 Opportunities for Career Development: APPD sponsors numerous sessions that promote career development for FPD, Associate FPD and Coordinators.
 Join a learning community, an interest group, come to a Fellowship Grassroots Session and meet your colleagues from around the country.
 Make connections, create collaborations and find mentors and coaches, or become one.
 Informal discussions during networking times have yielded many multicenter collaborations, scholarly projects and publications.
 Build your national presence with an open supportive group of passionate medical educators.